-Explore your passion for equal justice by providing legal support to underserved communities in Texas and Florida as they work to rebuild their lives and prepare for the next disaster.
+Explore your passion for equal justice by providing legal support to underserved communities in California, Louisiana, and New Mexico as they work to rebuild their lives and prepare for the next disaster.

 Disasters, including the COVID-19 pandemic, devastate lower-income communities, creating new poverty and further entrenching inequality.
 As a law student, you have an opportunity this summer to play a critical role in improving disaster preparedness and recovery by working alongside an Equal Justice Works Fellow in our Disaster Resilience Program.

 If you are a 1L or 2L law student, apply to the Equal Justice Works Disaster Resilience Program to be a Student Fellow this summer and work alongside a current Equal Justice Works Fellow at their host organization (virtually and/or hybrid; see host site preferences and accommodations) to help communities navigate legal issues before, during, and after disasters.
-This is an eight- to ten-week position available to six law students during the summer of 2021.
-Upon completion, Student Fellows will receive a $5,000 stipend.
+This is an eight- to ten-week position available to thirteen law students during the summer of 2023.
+Upon completion, Student Fellows will receive a $7,000 stipend.

 Through the program, Student Fellows will have the opportunity to:

 - Engage in community education and advocacy efforts to increase disaster preparedness and awareness of legal rights